ebzzry/ebzzry.github.io/en/fkd/symbols-marks.md

 - Mac: <kbd>⌥</kbd> + <kbd>Shift</kbd> + <kbd>-</kbd>
 - Windows: <kbd>Alt</kbd> + <kbd>0</kbd> <kbd>1</kbd> <kbd>5</kbd> <kbd>1</kbd>

 The em dash can be used in a multitude of ways.
-Like em dashes, don’t put spaces around it.
+Like en dashes, don’t put spaces around it.
 To use it like a colon:

 - Two men are dead: Juan and Pedro.